iPhone 15 Pro and Pro Max have an overheating problem, some users say

 While not all owners appear to be affected, a number of posts surfaced in the iPhone subreddit in recent days complaining of painfully hot devices.

 “Just had this issue now weirdly enough,” wrote one person.
 “Haven’t had any problems charging the 15 Pro before.
 All of a sudden it became one with the sun.
-Weirdest part was the WHOLE phone was hot.
+The weirdest part was the whole phone was hot.
 No localized heat spots.”

 Another iPhone 15 Pro owner claimed to have returned the device saying that, after charging at night, the phone became “downright dangerous” by the morning.